Distal radius fracture refers to can be either extra-articular or intraarticular fractures of distal end of the radius.

 A thorough evaluation of the extrinsic flexor and extensors is done, particularly extensor pollicis longus, which may be injured acutely at Lister’s tubercle or may present with a late spontaneous rupture.

-Median nerve injury is a common cause of functional impairment and chronic pain and should be carefully.
+Median nerve injury is a common cause of functional impairment and chronic pain.
 An abnormal sensory examination may occur due to direct contusion, mechanical deformation of the nerve and abnormal pressure within the carpal tunnel.

 Classification of Distal Radius Fractures